PF Contributions from both Employer & Employee - is there any provision or rule which says that Employee also needs to be restricted to 1800?

 Bhartiya Akhil

-Statutory contribution towards PF both shares should be equal.
-Employees' share should be equal to the contribution by the employer.
-If it is more than the contribution by the employer then excess paid by employee will be considered as VPF.
+Statutory contributions towards PF should be equal for both shares.
+The employee's share should match the contribution made by the employer.
+If the employee's contribution exceeds that of the employer, the excess amount paid by the employee will be considered as VPF.

 loginmiraclelogistics

-As you know the contribution of an employer towards the employee’s EPF account is 12% of the salary (basic salary+ dearness allowance+ retaining allowance).
-The maximum salary limit on which the employer’s contribution is calculated is capped at Rs.15,000.
+Hi Krishna, as you know, the contribution of an employer towards the employee's EPF account is 12% of the salary (basic salary + dearness allowance + retaining allowance).
+The maximum salary limit on which the employer's contribution is calculated is capped at Rs.15,000.

-Similarly, the employee contributes 12% of his salary to the EPF account.
-However, as per the employee has the choice, voluntarily to contribute for more than Rs.15000 to his EPF account as per his discretion.
-There is no such prescribed cap on employee’s contribution towards EPF as per the law.
-The contribution in excess to the mandated 12% goes towards Voluntary Provident Fund (VPF).
+Similarly, the employee contributes 12% of their salary to the EPF account.
+However, the employee has the choice to voluntarily contribute more than Rs.15,000 to their EPF account at their discretion.
+There is no prescribed cap on the employee's contribution towards EPF as per the law.
+The contribution in excess of the mandated 12% goes towards the Voluntary Provident Fund (VPF).

-VPF contributions also earn tax-free interest income in his EPF a/c.
+VPF contributions also earn tax-free interest income in the EPF account.

-However, it should be noted that not all of the employer’s contribution goes to the EPF account.
-Out of the 12% of employer’s contribution, 8.33% goes to the Employees’ Pension Scheme (EPS) and the balance will be credited to the EPF account.
+However, it should be noted that not all of the employer's contribution goes to the EPF account.
+Out of the 12% of the employer's contribution, 8.33% goes to the Employees' Pension Scheme (EPS), and the balance is credited to the EPF account.

-Further, the employer is not obligated to match VPF/ any amount of contribution made by the employee into his PF A/c as it's restricted for the maximum of Rs.15000.
+Further, the employer is not obligated to match the VPF or any amount of contribution made by the employee into their PF account as it's restricted to a maximum of Rs.15,000.

 Bhartiya Akhil